panda3d/panda3d-docs/programming/timing/global-clock.rst

 .. only:: python

-   It gets imported into the global namespace when you load the DirectStart/Showbase modules.
+   It gets imported into the global namespace when you import the :py:mod:`direct.directbase.DirectStart` module or create an instance of the :py:class:`~direct.showbase.ShowBase.ShowBase` class.

 .. only:: cpp